hamk-automation/HAMK-unlimited-2018-summer/docker.md

 - #### Bind mounts:

   - >"Sharing configuration files from the host machine to containers.
-This is how Docker provides DNS resolution to containers by default, by mounting /etc/resolv.conf from the host machine into each container."
+This is how Docker provides DNS resolution to containers by default, by mounting /etc/resolv.conf from the host machine into each container." - [Docker, 2017](https://docs.docker.com/storage/)

   - Building artifacts or source code on host machine can be provided to containers in development process.
 Production built Dockerfile would only need to access the already built artifacts on host machine.